doenjon/buckEuchre/AI_IMPLEMENTATION_ROADMAP.md

 /**
  * Execute an action on a game state, ensuring sequential processing
- * This prevents race conditions when multiple players act simultaneously */ export async function executeGameAction<T>(
+ * This prevents race conditions when multiple players act simultaneously
+ *
+ * IMPORTANT: In-memory Map is SOURCE OF TRUTH.
+Database is backup only.
+ */
+export async function executeGameAction<T>(
   gameId: string,